spatie/docs.spatie.be-old/resources/views/laravel-server-monitor/v1/advanced-usage/manipulating-processes.md

 ```

-After creating the class you must specify it's fully qualified name in the `process_manipulator` key of the config file.
+After creating the class you must specify it's fully qualified name in the `process_manipulator` key of the `server-monitor` config file.